 "You gave him the amulet?"
 Buffy couldn't believe he had said that.
 "But I thought that you were sending it back to England, to the Council.
 Aren't they going to be upset?"

 "Yes, well..."
 Wesley frowned, still not easily accepting his own disobedience.
 "They aren't going to be very pleased with me, I must admit," he replied, looking to Giles.

-“We’ll just say that the amulet was destroyed, or some such thing,” the librarian responded.
-“And that it’s magic nullified at that time, thereby reversing its spell.
-That’s all the Council needs to know.”
+"We'll simply tell them that the amulet was destroyed, or some such thing," the librarian responded.
+"And that it's magic was consequently nullified at that time, thereby reversing its spell.
+That's about all the Council really needs to know."

-“It’s a plausible explanation,” Wesley mused in reluctant agreement.
+"I suppose it's a plausible explanation," Wesley mused in reluctant agreement.
 An expression of awareness came over his features.
-“Have you contrived these sorts of stories before about what goes on here?”
+"Have you contrived these sort of stories before concerning what goes on here?"

 "Not very often," Giles replied with a mischievous gleam in his eyes.
 As Wesley mulled over that response, Buffy asked her own question.

 "Did you find out from this guy how this thing happened?" the girl inquired of the librarian.